os-cillation/easyfpga-sdk-java/wiki/cores/gpio8.md

 void clearInterrupts()
 ```

-Using the single-argument version of the `enableInterrupt` method a rising-edge triggered interrupt can be enabled on a certain pin.
-Falling edge interrupts can be configured by means of the second argument of the two-argument version.
+Using the single-argument version of the `enableInterrupt` method, a rising-edge triggered interrupt can be enabled on a certain pin.
+Falling-edge interrupts can be configured by means of the second argument of the two-argument version.

 Once an interrupt is generated, the `getInterruptStatus` method returns a bitmask of the pins that caused the interrupt.
 Finally, all pending interrupts can be cleared with the `clearInterrupts` method.
 For general instructions on interrupts refer to the  [interrupt article](../interrupts.md).